-Airfare redemptions are generally the most valuable option, especially if you take advantage of American Express’ transfer option – you can get more than 2 cents of value per point with certain partners:
+On the other hand, airfare redemptions are generally the most valuable option.
+In fact, they can boost Membership Rewards points’ value substantially, especially if you take advantage of American Express’ transfer option – you can get more than 2 cents of value per point with certain partners:

 |Transfer option||Point value (Includes transfer ratio and excise fee)|